 Greater Wellington has a legal opinion saying that, in accordance with the Land Transport Management Act 2003, the new public transport infrastructure, must be owned by a Council Controlled Trading Organisation (CCTO).
-We propose to set up four new CCTOs for this purpose.
-The formation of these CCTOs is subject to consultation as part of this Plan.
+We will be setting up four new CCTOs for this purpose.